-Let them decide which one they prefer more to promote them enjoying their healthy and balanced diet.
+Let them decide which one they prefer, in order to promote them enjoying their healthy and balanced diet.

-Hay always plays a significant role in your chinchillas’ diet, and it’s imperative that it’s included.
+Hay plays a significant role in your chinchilla’s diet, and it’s imperative that it’s included.

-To be fair, it needs to be more than included and typically will be most of your chinchilla’s diet.
+In fact, it needs to be more than included.
+It should make up most of your chinchilla’s diet.

-Hay provides a chinchilla with the nutrients needed to maintain strong dental health, physical health, and digestive health to have long and healthy lives.
+Hay provides a chinchilla with the nutrients needed to maintain strong dental health, physical health, and digestive health, in order that they can live long and healthy lives.

-Ensuring your chinchilla cage, you purchase always has a full hay feeder or unlimited access to hay is imperative, and not doing so can typically result in costly medical/vet bills, your chinchilla becoming ill, or at the very best, a poor and unbalanced diet for your new family member.
+Not doing so can result in costly vet bills, your chinchilla becoming ill, or at the very best, a poor and unbalanced diet for your new family member.

-If there is one thing I’ve learned, owning a chinchilla is that they love to chew.
+Chinchillas are chewers.
+If there is one thing I’ve learned from owning a chinchilla, it is that they love to chew.

-It’s part of the reason that you must ensure you protect play areas when your chinchilla is out of the cage are 100% safe to ensure they don’t chew dangerous items such as cords and wires.
+It’s part of the reason that you must ensure you protect play areas when your chinchilla is out of the cage.
+You want them to be 100% safe to ensure your pet doesn’t chew dangerous items such as cords and wires.

 The best thing about chinchilla hay?